Commitment to Continuous Improvement

 We are immensely proud of our training program and our commitment to continuously innovate, incorporate feedback and grow our program into the very best that our residents deserve.
 We have created many venues for our residents to actively participate in developing and implementing changes in the program and hospital.

 Residents have the opportunity to provide formalized feedback and contribute directly to program and hospital changes through participation in targeted forums.
-Each Forum focuses on a different facet of the residency experience and is led by a Chief Resident, an Associate Program Director.
+Each Forum focuses on a different facet of the residency experience and is led by a Chief Resident and an Associate Program Director.
 Forums meet on a monthly basis and are open to all residents in a hybrid small group and virtual format.

 Current forums include: